-Tony Hawk reveals doctors cut off his finger to repair damage from skateboarding accident
+Tony Hawk reveals doctors cut off his ring to repair damage from skateboarding accident

-Legendary skateboarder Tony Hawk showed the extent of the damage from his broken finger Wednesday and revealed that doctors had to actually cut it off to repair the bone.
+Legendary skateboarder Tony Hawk showed the extent of the damage from his broken finger Wednesday and revealed that doctors had to actually cut off his ring repair the bone.

 Hawk initially posted a photo Sunday showing himself outside the emergency room with a dilapidated ring finger, which was injured in a skateboarding accident.
 He posted the X-rays later in the week.